 Next, I opened my own restaurant, Yia’s by Chef Tino.
 Yia’s became one of the most famous restaurants in Puerto Rico and gave me 12 years of tremendous experience.

 After parting ways with Yia’s, I craved a more formal education in the kitchen.
-I wanted to learn the terminology and techniques, so I applied to the Ritz-Carlton Reserve in Puerto Rico and was hired as the lead line cook.
+I wanted to learn the terminology and techniques, so I applied to The Ritz-Carlton in Puerto Rico and was hired as the lead line cook.

-I started working at the Ritz-Carlton Reserve in 2015.
+I started working at The Ritz-Carlton in 2015.
 It was definitely the launching pad of my career.

 What brought about your move to the U.S.?